Basic Information about Form 1095-A

 - If you purchased coverage through a state-based Marketplace, you may be able to get an electronic copy of Form 1095-A from your state-based Marketplace account.
 Visit your Marketplace’s website to find out the steps you need to follow to get a copy of your 1095-A online.

 - If you have not received your Form 1095-A or you received an incorrect 1095-A, you should contact the Marketplace from which you received coverage.

 - If you receive a corrected or voided Form 1095-A, you may need to amend your return.
-For more information on what you need to do with a corrected or voided Form 1095-A, see Corrected, Incorrect or Voided Forms 1095-A for Tax Years 2014 and 2015.
-This information can help you assess whether you should file an amended tax return.
+For more information on what you need to do with a corrected or voided Form 1095-A, see Corrected, Incorrect or Voided Forms 1095-A. This information can help you assess whether you should file an amended tax return.

 In addition to receiving a Form 1095-A, you may receive one or more other health coverage information forms - Form 1095-B and Form 1095-C - that have important differences from Form 1095-A. For more information about the similarities and differences see our Form 1095 questions and answers.